AlexDasUvt/Easy-cook/README.md

 	...
 	},
-	"steps": "Step 1. step 2. step 3", // Instructions on how to execute recipe "tags": [ "Italian", "Pasta", "Quick" ] // Tags used to identify recipe in search }]
+	"steps": "Step 1. step 2. step 3", // Instructions on how to execute recipe "tags": [ "Tag1", "Tag2", "Tag3" ] // Tags used to identify recipe in search
+	}]
 	}